GrumpyDude02/Audio-Visualizer/README.md

 <img style="width:70%; max-width:1956px" src="Assets/images/icon.png">
 </p>

-A simple audio visualizer/player made with pygame-ce.
-Still in developpment
+A simple audio visualizer/player made with pygame-ce.Drag and drop a FLAC/MP3 file into the window, the track should start playing.The project is still in developpment.

 ### TODO: